lyk761167/SoundDiff-VLN/README.md

 ##  Model
 1.We utilize the Qwen2-Audio-7B model as our audio pre-trained large model, which can be downloaded from [here](https://huggingface.co/Qwen/Qwen2-Audio-7B)

-2.We have separately provided two sets of JanusVLN model weights to distinguish whether additional data is used or not:
+2.We have separately provided model weights for the two datasets and the prior model:
 <table>
   <thead>
     <tr>